New: The Irish Flute Combo

 What it is and how to get one

-The Folk Flute is a three-piece wooden flute for playing traditional music: nothing more, but nothing less!
-Crafted individually by hand in America from European Boxwood, Mopane or African Blackwood by an artisan flute maker with 30 years experience, each Folk Flute is unique and will only gain character and depth of tone with age--as will all traditional wooden flutes.
+The Folk Flute is a three-piece wooden flute for playing traditional music including Irish music: nothing more, but nothing less!
+Crafted individually by hand in America from Turkish Boxwood or African Blackwood by an artisan flute maker with 32 years experience, each Folk Flute is unique and will only gain character and depth of tone with age--as will all traditional wooden flutes.
 It is designed for:

-The Folk Flute is the Best Choice for beginning players, period.
+The popular Folk Flute is the Best Choice for beginning players, period.
 The Folk Flute features the same accoustical design as my more expensive Standard Model Flutes, voiced and tuned with the same degree of care and attention, using exactly the same reamers and processes.
-Making these gives me lots of practice in this particular aspect.
 The Folk Flute plays as well as my more expensive models!
-Available in African Blackwood (Grenadilla), European Boxwood, and occasionally in Mopane, right or left handed, Ergonomic Standard and Small-Handed versions, Standard and Small Handed Straight Line versions.
-In the last 10 years, I have shipped over 1000 Folk Flutes all over the world.
+Available in African Blackwood and Turkish Boxwood, right or left handed, Ergonomic Standard and Small-Handed versions, Standard and Small Handed Straight Line versions. >

 "It plays beautifully: intonation is excellent, response is really good, the tone is wonderful, and it is very comfortable to play.
 I give it two thumbs up."
 Grey Larsen, noted Irish flute player and author of The Essential Guide to Irish Flute and Tin Whistle

 Is the Folk Flute is an appropriate choice for me?
 YES!
 Beginning traditional flute players want an easy to play and maintain instrument that they can grow with.
 The Folk Flute fits these requirements well.
 Intermediate players want an instrument that has a good tone and quick response that will hold up well in sessions.
 My more expensive flutes (many without all the acoutrements such as tuning slides and keys) are widely used in sessions.
 The Folk Flute is acoustically identical - and thus works well for sessions.
 The player is not limited by this instrument.Why buy a Folk Flute when less expensive plastic flutes are available?
-When you are getting a Folk Flute you are getting an instrument with the weight and experience of 30 years of my acoustical and ergonomic design behind it, tuned and voiced with the same degree of care (even using the same set of reamers) as my more expensive professional grade flutes.
-The Folk Flute IS a professional grade instrument, rendered down to its barest essentials and manufactured in batches so that I can provide these at a price most can afford.
-A wooden flute just feels better to the player than a plastic instrument - and its voice will evolve as the instrument ages.
-The fingerholes are closer together than in a cylindrically bored plastic flute and feel better on the hands.
-The wood adds something complex and lovely to the sound that is lacking in any plastic instrument.
-Wooden flutes are easy to care for, similar to other common woodwinds such as recorders.
+One primary advantage of wood over plastic is that the voice keeps getting more and more amazing as the instrument ages and is played in, like any decent wooden instrument.
+This simply never happens with a plastic flute.
+The wood adds something complex and lovely to the sound that is lacking in some plastic instruments.
+Wooden flutes are easy to care for, similar to other common woodwinds such as recorders and clarinets.

 I am considering keys or a tuning slide later on.
 Should I get one of the other models?
 The Folk Flute is a good reference point even for those unsure about these extra options.
-Many of my Folk Flute clients decide eventually that they want a flute with all the bells and whistles from me or one of my contemporaries, many of which who make fantastic instruments.
+Many of my Folk Flute clients decide eventually that they want a flute with all the bells and whistles from me or one of my contemporaries.
 Once in hand, some have reported keeping their Folk Flute as a handy traveling instrument, or a comfortable and familiar fallback when they just can't cope with the new keywork.
-Others have reported quickly selling their Folk Flute to a new owner - commonly for the same price as the purchase price.

 Is the Folk Flute tuneable?
 I make the Folk Flute with a 32-33mm long headjoint tenon, which allows for some adjustment for when tuning to other players.
 The headjoint can be pulled out or rolled inward to flatten it as needed.
 Since most everyone plays at A-440Hz only a small range of tuning adjustment is needed.
 The range is similar to that found on wooden recorders.